 - 5. Demonstrations of graduate level writing, thinking and oral communication skills, as determined by the professional judgment of the faculty. - 6.
 Demonstration of mastery of program knowledge and skills requirements.
-Candidates must show evidence of this mastery, determined by the faculty and public school cooperating teachers, as observed in program seminars and projects, required portfolio materials and student teaching. - 7.
-Demonstrations of professional dispositions and interpersonal communication skills necessary for K-12 teaching and for interacting effectively with professional colleagues, as determined by the professional judgment of faculty and public school cooperating teachers. - 8.
-Successful completion of all remaining content-area endorsement requirements as articulated in individual MiT program admission letters before the Fall Quarter of student teaching. - Clearance from the Office of the Superintendent of Public Instruction's Office of Professional Practice in order to be placed in a student observation or student teaching assignment. - 10.
+Candidates must show evidence of this mastery, determined by the faculty and public school mentor teachers, as observed in program seminars and projects, required portfolio materials, student teaching, and successful completion of the Teacher Performance Assessment. - 7.
+Demonstrations of professional dispositions and interpersonal communication skills necessary for K-12 teaching and for interacting effectively with professional colleagues, as determined by the professional judgment of faculty and public school mentor teachers. - 8.
+Successful completion of all remaining content-area endorsement requirements as articulated in individual MiT program admission letters before the Fall Quarter of student teaching. - Clearance from the Office of the Superintendent of Public Instruction's Office of Professional Practice in order to be placed in a practicum or student teaching assignment. - 10.
 Successful completion of two quarters of student teaching, as determined by faculty, in which the candidate earns full credit.

 NOTE: Completion of two quarters of student teaching does not mean automatic certification.
-The MiT faculty team must recommend students for certification.
-The MiT program expects each student to complete 20 weeks of practice teaching (two quarters).
-Student teachers must complete a minimum of three weeks of full-time solo teaching, and/or as the lead teacher in a co-teaching team, both Fall and Spring Quarters.
+The candidate must pass the state-required Teacher Performance Assessment and the MiT faculty team must recommend candidates for certification.
+The MiT program expects each candidate to complete 20 weeks of student teaching (two quarters).
+Teacher candidates must complete a minimum of three weeks of full-time solo teaching, and/or as the lead teacher in a co-teaching team, both fall and Spring Quarters.
 This requirement, and all other policies and procedures related to student teaching, is contained in the program's Student Teaching Handbook.